The Dot and the Line

 Nancy DeMoss Wolgemuth: Think of this present age as a dot on a line that spans all across eternity, from eternity past to eternity future.

-Dannah: This is Revive Our Hearts with Nancy DeMoss Wolgemuth, author of The Quiet Place, for June 24, 2020.
+Dannah: This is the Revive Our Hearts podcast with Nancy DeMoss Wolgemuth, author of Adorned: Living Out the Beauty of the Gospel Together, for Monday, December 2, 2024.
 I'm Dannah Gresh.

-Okay.
-As I mentioned yesterday, I have spent years soaking in the book of Titus, working on the Adorned book, the teaching on Titus chapter 2.
+Nancy: Okay.
+As I mentioned, I have spent years soaking in the book of Titus, working on the Adorned book, the teaching on Titus chapter 2.
 I’m taking a little different direction as I’ve been living in Titus in recent months.
 There’s some other things that have struck me that didn’t fit into the Adorned book, so I’m sharing them this week.

 There are two phrases in Titus that have been on my heart in recent months, and today and tomorrow I want to focus on those concepts and on their implications.